 If a basketball player decides to load up on cocaine before a game, will he be able to perform like Michael Jordan or Larry Bird?
 Is he going to run any faster or dunk more?
 Unfortunately, anyone attempting this should think twice.
+If someone thinks that they can use cocaine as a performance enhancer, they need to go back and reflect on this again.
+Cocaine is a dangerous drug which can easily cause a heart attack or worse.

 Why Cocaine is Not a Performance Enhancer